csc-training/summerschool/hybrid/docs/05-mpi-threads.md

       threading level
 - Note that using `MPI_THREAD_MULTIPLE` requires the MPI library to internally lock some data structures to avoid race conditions
-    - May result in additional overhead in MPI calls
+    - may result in additional overhead in MPI calls

 # Summary